MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/live-matchmaking-overview.md

 ## Introduction to SmartMatch

-Xbox Live provides a matchmaking service, called SmartMatch, that is wrapped by the [Multiplayer Manager API](../multiplayer-manager/multiplayer-manager-overview.md).
+Xbox Live provides a matchmaking service, called _SmartMatch_.
+SmartMatch groups players based on user information and the matchmaking request for the users who want to play together.
+Matchmaking is server-based, meaning that users provide a request to the service, and they are later notified when a match is found.

+There are several API approaches you can use for SmartMatch matchmaking:
+* The SmartMatch matchmaking service is wrapped by [Multiplayer Manager](../multiplayer-manager/live-multiplayer-manager-nav.md).
-For advanced API usage, you can refer to the **MatchmakingService Class**, but if you find you have a matchmaking scenario not possible to implement using the Multiplayer Manager, please provide feedback to us via your Microsoft Representative.
+* Or, for advanced API usage, you can directly call methods of the **MatchmakingService Class**.

+If you have a matchmaking scenario that isn't supported by Multiplayer Manager, please provide feedback to us via your Microsoft Representative.
 Regardless of which API you use, the conceptual information in this article applies.

-SmartMatch matchmaking groups players based on user information and the matchmaking request for the users who want to play together.
-Matchmaking is server-based, meaning that users provide a request to the service, and they are later notified when a match is found.

 When building a title for Xbox One, you can use SmartMatch as described in this article.
-Alternatively, you can your own matchmaking service as described in [using your own matchmaking service](https://developer.microsoft.com/games/xbox/docs/xboxlive/xbox-live-partners/multiplayer-and-networking/using-your-own-matchmaking-service).
+Alternatively, you can your own matchmaking service as described in [using your own matchmaking service](https://developer.microsoft.com/en-us/games/xbox/docs/xboxlive/xbox-live-partners/multiplayer-and-networking/using-your-own-matchmaking-service).
 Accessing the above link requires that you have a [Partner Center](https://partner.microsoft.com/dashboard) account which is enabled for Xbox Live development.